Testing Ising Models: Introduction

 \section{Introduction}

-The two most fundamental problems in Statistics are perhaps testing independence and goodness-of-fit. {\em Independence testing} is the problem of distinguishing, given samples from a multivariate distribution $p$, whether or not it is the product of its marginals.
+Two of the most classical problems in Statistics are testing independence and goodness-of-fit. {\em Independence testing} is the problem of distinguishing, given samples from a multivariate distribution $p$, whether or not it is the product of its marginals.
 The applications of this problem abound: for example, a central problem in genetics is to test, given genomes of several individuals, whether certain single-nucleotide-polymorphisms (SNPs) are independent from each other.
 In anthropological studies, a question that arises over and over again is testing whether the behaviors of individuals on a social network are independent; see e.g.~\cite{ChristakisF07}.
 The related problem of {\em goodness-of-fit testing} is that of distinguishing, given samples from $p$, whether or not it equals a specific ``model'' $q$.
 This problem arises whenever one has a hypothesis (model) about the random source generating the samples and needs to verify whether the samples conform to the hypothesis.

 Testing independence and goodness-of-fit have a long history in statistics, since the early days; for some old and some more recent references see, e.g.,~\cite{Pearson00,Fisher35,RaoS81,Agresti11}.
 Traditionally, the emphasis has been on the asymptotic analysis of tests, pinning down their error exponents as the number of samples tends to infinity~\cite{Agresti11,TanAW10}.
-In the two decades or so, distribution testing has also piqued the interest of theoretical computer scientists, where the emphasis has been different~\cite{BatuFFKRW01,Paninski08,LeviRR13,ValiantV17,AcharyaDK15,CanonneDGR15,DiakonikolasK16}.
-In contrast to much of the statistics literature, the goal has been to minimize the number of samples required for testing.
+In the two decades or so, distribution testing has also piqued the interest of theoretical computer scientists, where the emphasis has been different.
+In contrast to much of the statistics literature, the goal has been to obtain finite sample bounds for these problems.
 From this vantage point, our testing problems take the following form:

 \framebox{ }

 In these problem definitions, $\Sigma$ is some discrete alphabet, and $d(\cdot,\cdot)$ some notion of distance or divergence between distributions, such as the total variation distance or the KL divergence.
 As usual, $2 \over 3$ is an arbitrary choice of a constant, except that it is bounded away from $1 \over 2$.
 It can always be boosted to some arbitrary $1-\delta$ at the expense of a multiplicative factor of $O(\log 1/\delta)$ in the sample complexity.